 - and Imani (faith)

 Every year, Community Empowerment Association celebrates Kwanzaa in the spirit of the seven principles.
-This year we had more than 700 people from all over Pittsburgh, as far as McKeesport.
+Last year we had more than 700 people from all over Pittsburgh, as far as McKeesport.

-This year's event featured performances by the BALAFON West African Dance Ensemble, the Ibeji Drum Ensemble, and Amir Rashad, the storyteller.
-Other activities included additional performances of dance and drumming, children's arts & cultrual activities, and more.
+This year's event features performances by the BALAFON West African Dance Ensemble, the master drummers, and specialty.
+Other activities included additional performances of dance and drumming, children's arts & cultrual activities, Community Building Awards ceremony and more.